bcgov/platform-developer-docs/grant-user-access-openshift.md

 - a GitHub account (ideally with a complete profile)
 - two-factor authentication enabled on their GitHub account

-Additionally, the namespace where you are adding the new user must have already have been provisioned through [this process](./provision-new-openshift-project.md) and must have one or more administrative users.
+Additionally, the namespace where you are adding the new user must have already have been provisioned through [the new project provisioning process](./provision-new-openshift-project.md) and must have one or more administrative users.

 ## Add users